tytydraco/yessleep/out/I_got_an_AI_3D_printer_for_Christmas_Its_terrible_but_its_getting_better.md

 *Bingo!
 You really are a smart cookie, Mitch!
 But don’t worry about that—it gets easier!
-All I want you to think about is what’s in it for* you*!
-Because at the end of the day, who can we really count on but ourselves?
+All I want you to think about is what’s in it for* you! *Because at the end of the day, who can we really count on but ourselves?
 Don't forget your promise!
 This is about your future, Mitchell.
 And your future is bright!*

 I looked closely at the marble in my hand.
 I saw myself in it.

+***

 The **AetherPrint AI+** is *the best* 3D printer money can *buy*.
 With state of the *art* technology, and a *revolution*ary AI system unlike *any before*, it’s a no-brainer for the 3D printers of the *new age*. *If you or a loved one happen* across an AetherPrint ad, *do not hesitate* *to pick one up*.